alegarcia-dev/zillow-regression-project/README.md

 - Is there a relationship between garage size and property value?
 - Does a hot tub or pool increase a property's value?
 - Is there a relationship between the size of a property's patio and its value?
+- Does the type of air conditioning unit affect the value of a property?
+- Is there a relationship between a building's quality and its value?
+- Does a specific measurement of square footage (i.e. first floor square footage, lot size) provide a better insight into a property's value?

 ## Data Dictionary